ss407102/Session_89/session_8MOM.md

-# Session 8
+# Session 9
  Paper reading session Very Deep Convolutional Networks For Large-Scale Image Recognition by K Simonyan et al.(2014)
  ## Resources
  Link to paper -- [Very Deep Convolutional Networks For Large-Scale Image Recognition](https://arxiv.org/pdf/1409.1556.pdf)
  ## Summary
  * Introduction

-   * Accuracy of model can be increased significantly by increasing depth (16-19) layers model and using small (3*3) convolution filters.
+   * Accuracy of model can be increased significantly by increasing depth (16-19) layers model and using small (3 x 3) convolution filters.
    * This model basically improves Alexnet model by using small filters,small strides and using better cropping and scaling.

  * Architecture